-Leaders - influential inspirers or blockers of growth?
+Leaders – influential inspirers or growth blockers?

 There’s no doubt that anyone in a leadership position has strong influence.